PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 toc_sticky: true
 ---

-## The Central Dogma of Molecular Biology
+## The central dogma of molecular biology

 Recall that DNA is a double-stranded molecule consisting of the four nucleobases adenine, cytosine, guanine, and thymine.
 A gene is a region of an organism's DNA that is **transcribed** into a single-stranded RNA molecule in which thymine is converted to uracil and the other bases remain the same.